 For over 30 years, Allan Dean served as Professor of Trumpet at the Yale University School of Music accompanied by his performing with Summit Brass, St. Louis Brass and the Yale Brass Trio.
 In the early music field he was a founding member of Calliope: A Renaissance Band and the New York Cornet and Sacbut Ensemble.
-Mr. Dean was a member of the New York Brass Quintet for 18 years and freelanced in the New York City concert and recording field for over 20 years before joining the faculty of Indiana University in l982.
+Mr. Dean was a member of the New York Brass Quintet for 18 years and freelanced in the New York City concert and recording field for over 20 years before joining the faculty of Indiana University from l982-1988.

 Richard Happe, horn (1963-1965)

 Much in demand as a freelance artist in New York, Mr. Happe appeared with the American Ballet Theatre Orchestra, the New York City Opera Orchestra, the Orchestral Society of Westchester, the Rye Chamber Orchestra, the Band of America, the Columbia Group for Contemporary Music, the Manhattan Woodwind Quintet, the Bennington Composers Conference, Broadway Show Orchestras and other groups.
 From 1968-97, Dick was a member of the Pittsburgh Symphony Orchestra.
 He attended Indiana University, the Juilliard School of Music and the Manhattan School of Music.

 Ronald Anderson, trumpet (1962-1965)